zahsa/zahsa.github.io/notes/dnn.md

 Total DOF in 3D:
 9+3=12 degrees of freedom.

+- Number of PC: 3
 - Invariants: All - (length, angle, ratio of length)
+- Preserves: ratio of areas, ratio of parralel lines, parallelism
+-
 $$
 \begin{bmatrix}
 x' \\